rkravis/rkravis.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I'm Ruth, and I'm a first year PhD Student in the Department of Electrical Engineering and Computer Science at University of California, Berkeley.
+I'm Ruth, a second year PhD student in the Department of Electrical Engineering and Computer Science at University of California, Berkeley.

+I'm advised by Duncan Callaway (and am part of the epic [emac](https://emac.berkeley.edu/) lab group).

+I'm interested in all things power grids, renewable energy integration, and electricity markets.
+For more info on what I'm currently working on, check out [projects](/projects/).

 I have a B.Eng (Research & Development) and a B.A (Philosophy, Economics) from the Australian National University.
 I previously worked at [ITP Renewables](https://www.itpau.com.au/) as an undergraduate engineer, and at the [Battery Storage and Grid Integration Program](https://bsgip.com/) as a research assistant.

-I'm interested in how advances in sensing, control, and optimization can be leveraged to transition our energy systems towards decarbonisation.

-If you want to connect, feel free to get in touch :)
+If you want to connect, feel free to get in touch - ruth.kravis@berkeley.edu

-ruth (dot) kravis (at) berkeley (dot) edu